 Buying a Fitbit or similar device is a really good way to motivate yourself to move around more, especially when you set yourself step or distance goals and find yourself slacking off.
 Also make sure you have a comfortable pair of walking shoes or trainers as walking in inappropriate footwear will just cause you injuries and demotivate you!

-With the New Year fast approaching we are now gearing ourselves up for our fourth Zero2Hero course starting on Monday 15th January 2018.
-If you are looking to get fit, lose weight or just simply getting into or getting back into running in 2018 we can help.
+With the new year finally here and with spring on the way we are now gearing ourselves up for our next Zero2Hero course starting on Monday 24th January 2022.
+If you are looking to get fit, lose weight or just simply getting into or getting back into running in 2022 we can help.
 Why not drop us a line if you have any questions or simply register your interest using our online form.